Orthodox Presbyterian Church: History

 The Orthodox Presbyterian Church was founded in 1936, largely through the work of John Gresham Machen.
 Machen, who, prior to this time was a PCUSA minister, had a longstanding distrust of liberalism in Christianity, as typified by the Auburn Affirmation.
 He and others founded Westminster Theological Seminary in 1929 in response to rising liberal sentiments at Princeton Theological Seminary, and in 1933, Machen formed the Independent Board for Presbyterian Foreign Missions, due to his concerns around tolerance of liberal theology on the PCUSA mission field.

 J. Gresham Machen was instrumental in founding the Orthodox Presbyterian Church.

 Machen's views were met with opposition.
 In 1935, the PCUSA General Assembly declared Machen's Independent Board unconstitutional, and gave the associated clergy an ultimatum to break their ties with it.
 When Machen and seven other clergy did not disavow the Independent Board, they were suspended from PCUSA ministry.

 In light of these events, Machen and a group of likeminded ministers, elders, and laymen met in Philadelphia on June 11, 1936, to form what they then called the Presbyterian Church of America (not to be confused with the Presbyterian Church in America, or PCA, which formed in 1973), with Machen as the first moderator.
 Other key figures at this time include Ned B. Stonehouse, J. Oliver Buswell, and Edward Joseph Young.

 Machen died shortly thereafter in January 1937.
 Later that year, a faction led by Carl McIntire broke away to form Bible Presbyterian Church, affirming total abstinence from alcohol and premillennialism.

 In 1939, after PCUSA filed a lawsuit against the fledgling denomination for its name choice, the denomination adopted its current name, the Orthodox Presbyterian Church (or, OPC).

 In 1961, the OPC published the Trinity Hymnal.
 It also publishes a journal called Ordained Servant.

-Since its founding, the OPC has produced numerous influential figures, including Scottish theologian John Murray, Dutch theologian Geerhardus Vos, American theologians Richard B. Gaffin, Jr., Edmund P. Clowney, Loraine Boettner, and Meredith Kline, historian D.G.
+Since its founding, the OPC has produced numerous influential figures, including Scottish theologian John Murray, American theologians Richard B. Gaffin, Jr., Edmund P. Clowney, Loraine Boettner, and Meredith Kline, historian D.G.
 Hart, and presuppositional theologians Cornelius Van Til and Greg Bahnsen.